-FORMER ROYAL ADELAIDE HOSPITAL SITE DEVELOPMENT (ALSO KNOWN AS 'LOT FOURTEEN') The former Bound Adelaide Hospital (FRAH) accurated
+FORMER ROYAL ADELAIDE HOSPITAL SITE DEVELOPMENT (ALSO KNOWN AS 'LOT FOURTEEN')

-The former Royal Adelaide Hospital (fRAH) occupied land immediately west of the Garden from the late 1850's until the South Australian Government announced in 2007 that a new hospital was to be built on a site at the western end of North Terrace.
-The new Hospital opened in September 2017, leaving the fRAH site subject to a succession of masterplanning exercises, proposing a range of commercial, industry, residential and tourist developments on the site.
+The former Royal Adelaide Hospital (RAH) occupied land immediately west of the Garden from the late 1850's until the South Australian Government announced in 2007 that a new hospital was to be built on a site at the western end of North Terrace.
+The new Hospital opened in September 2017, leaving the former RAH site subject to a succession of masterplanning exercises, proposing a range of commercial, industry, residential and tourist developments on the site.
 Also proposed were various concepts for new city cultural institutions, such as a contemporary art gallery or indigenous art museum, as well as the handing over of a significant portion of the site for a western extension of the Adelaide Botanic Garden.

-Following the March 2018 State election, the new South Australian Government has announced in mid-2018 its intention to transform the fRAH ('Lot Fourteen') site into a 'creation and innovation neighbourhood, creating high-value jobs and industries to help secure South Australia's future and position Adelaide as the start-up capital of Australia'.
+Following the March 2018 State election, the new South Australian Government announced in mid-2018 its intention to transform the former RAH ('Lot Fourteen') site into a 'creation and innovation neighbourhood, creating high-value jobs and industries to help secure South Australia's future and position Adelaide as the start-up capital of Australia'.
 Over eight years, the Government's plan is to bring more than 6,000 people to work and stay within the seven-hectare site, creating a centre of activity for Adelaide's start-up community.

-The State Government's urban development agency, Renewal SA, is leading the rejuvenation of the site.
-It has stated that 'while the site's masterplan is still evolving, the Government has committed to the following:
+The State Government's Department of Premier and Cabinet is leading the rejuvenation of the site and the urban development agency, Renewal SA, is providing development services to the State Government to deliver the Lot Fourteen neighbourhood.
+There is a site masterplan for Lot Fourteen and the Government has committed to the following:

-- An Innovation, Incubator, Start-up and Growth Hub spanning seven of the former hospital's heritage buildings fronting North Terrace and Frome Road; - Integration with the Adelaide Botanic Garden, the East End and adjacent universities; - Significant adaptive re-use of heritage buildings located on-site as well as construction of new commercial buildings to accommodate industries of the future; - Australian National Aboriginal Art and Culture Gallery as well as a contemporary art space; - An International Centre for Tourism, Hospitality and Food Studies; and - Short-stay temporary accommodation for visiting entrepreneurs, researchers and scientists.
+- An Innovation, Incubator, Start-up and Growth Hub spanning seven of the former hospital's heritage buildings fronting North Terrace and Frome Road; - Integration with the Adelaide Botanic Garden, the East End and adjacent universities; - Significant adaptive re-use of heritage buildings located on-site as well as construction of new commercial buildings to accommodate industries of the future; - · An Aboriginal Art and Culture Centre; and - An International Centre for Tourism, Hospitality and Food Studies.

-Important design principles expressed in the most recent site masterplan developed for the former RAH site (Renewal SA/Woods Bagot, January 2018) with relevance to the future planning of the Adelaide Botanic Garden note aspirations toward the following:
+Important design principles expressed in the two site masterplans developed for the former RAH site (Renewal SA/Woods Bagot, January 2018; Renewal SA/Oxigen, April 2019) with relevance to the future planning of the Adelaide Botanic Garden note aspirations toward the following:

-- Remove the visual barrier to the Adelaide Botanic Garden and integrate the Botanic Garden with the site; - Enable all year round access for people into this new 21st century contemporary landscape; - Solve the security issues with the Adelaide Botanic Garden collection to enable an integrated precinct; - Consider how initiatives led by the Adelaide Botanic Garden can be included in a meaningful way on the site; - Continue the celebrated formal North Terrace landscape across the RAH site; - Contribute to the Cultural Boulevard with a 'cultural attractor' that will drive visitation along the full extent of North Terrace; and - Consider and resolve a large accessible pedestrian access point across North Terrace that integrates with the tram network and other public transport.
+- Enable all year round access for people into this new 21st century contemporary landscape; - Consider how initiatives led by the Adelaide Botanic Garden can be included in a meaningful way on the site: - Continue the celebrated formal North Terrace landscape across the former RAH site; - Contribute to the Cultural Boulevard with a 'cultural attractor' that will drive visitation along the full extent of North Terrace: - Consider and resolve a large accessible pedestrian access point across North Terrace that integrates with the tram network and other public transport; - Soften the rigid boundary between the site and the Adelaide Botanic Gardens whilst still maintaining security and management of access to the garden;